OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: Application of DynOPF-R on the IEEE 9-Bus Model

 All three experiments include one load of 30 MW initially energized at Bus 6, while a second load of 30 MW is energized at $t=10$ seconds.
 Experiment 3 includes an additional load of 33.33 MW initially energized at Bus 8.

-The dynamics produced by the optimization problem are evaluated by providing the switching variables to the formulation as parameters.
+The dynamics produced by the optimization problem are evaluated by providing the switching variables to the formulation as parameters, excluding the generation and branch flow limits.
 As generator switching is out of scope, the big-M constraints (i.e., Eq.~(\ref{eq:sw-gen-bigm}), (\ref{eq:pbal-gen-bigm}),~(\ref{eq:theta-nbsu1}), and~(\ref{eq:theta-nbsu2})) are not needed.
 The power angles are treated together using Eq.~(\ref{eq:theta-bsu}).
+A discretization time $\Delta t$ of 100 ms is used for the inference process, to minimize discretization error, yet remain above the timescale of electromagnetic transients~\cite{sauer-pai}.